 My daughter Victoria scootering the streets of Paris.

-Each scooter is GPS enabled, and you can very easily find an available scooter near you right from the app on your phone when you are ready.
+Each scooter is GPS enabled, and you can very easily find an available scooter near you.
+Use the app on your phone when you are ready.
 When you have arrived at your destination and are finished with your scooter, you simply sign out from your phone app and the applicable amount is charged to your credit card.
 And then you leave the scooter wherever you are.
 The only rule is to not leave the scooter near the street or in the middle of a pedestrian walkway.

 Here I am navigating Parisian neighborhoods on my e-scooter.
-On main thoroughfares, there are dedicated bike lanes to use when scootering, but on side streets, you scooter alongside traffic.
+On main thoroughfares, there are dedicated bike lanes to use when scootering.
+But on side streets, you scooter alongside traffic.

 Depending on the season of your first time in Paris it may be a bit chilly to go scootering around.
 This windproof softshell fleece lined jacket would be ideal to keep any guy warm.
 This lightweight unisex windbreaker will protect from the chilly wind too.